SUPPORT & INTERVENTION

 One of the roles of our Learning Community Leaders is to provide additional, small group support to those students who require a 'boost' to reach the standard in a particular area of the curriculum.
 In addition, when students require more targeted interventions, we use a range of evidence-based structure programs to support these students at their point of need.
 Our highly skilled Learning Diversity Leader works with each Learning Community and our Learning Support Officers to identify the needs of a particular student and then apply an appropriate program to provide effective support to that child.

-Examples of the programs include:
+Examples of the intervention/support programs used at St Mary's include:

 SELL - Literacy support program for small groups of Grade 2 to 6 students